Elvis10ten/notes/src/papers/2022-04-06-your-computer-already-distributed-system-why-isnt-your-os.md

 # Your computer is already a distributed system.
-Why isn’t your OS? — Paper Summary
+Why isn’t your OS?

 This post summarizes the key topics in this very accessible [paper](https://barrelfish.org/publications/barrelfish_hotos09.pdf) published in 2009.